shoujinmq/NeuRec-Workshop/index.md

 -New evaluation metrics and methods for recommender systems

 ### Important dates
-August 24, 2020: Workshop papers submission
+~~August 24, 2020~~(extended to August 30): Workshop papers submission
-September 17, 2020: Notification of workshop papers acceptance to authors
+September 24, 2020: Notification of workshop papers acceptance to authors
-September 24, 2020: Camera-ready deadline and copyright form
+September 30, 2020: Camera-ready deadline and copyright form
 November 17, 2020: Workshops date

 ### The paper submission site